johto89/OSEP-Tools-v2/AppLocker_Bypass/README.md

 Has builtin InstallUtils bypass ability.

 I have also added the reverse shell functionality as implemented in [padovah4ck/PSByPassCLM](https://github.com/padovah4ck/PSByPassCLM).
-You can now get PowerShell FullLanguage Mode reverse shells, as a new process!
+You can now get PowerShell FullLanguage Mode reverse shells, but note that the process you run it from will stall until you exit the PS Session.
+This is because the `installUtil` program won't finish until yours does.

 ### Usage
 To run a PS FullLanguageMode Session in your current console: